awalterschulze/goderive/Readme.md

 ## Example

-The `deriveEqualForPtrToA` function will be spotted as a function that needs to generated, because it has a prefix `deriveEqualFor` and specifies the type `PtrToA` in the suffix.
+The `deriveEqualPtrToA` function will be spotted as a function that needs to generated, because it has a prefix `deriveEqual` and specifies the type `PtrToA` in the suffix.

 ```go
 package main